STAT545-UBC/STAT545-UBC-original-website/block032_character-encoding.md

 #> [1] "hellд!"
 ```

-It's garbled, which is your first tip-off to an encoding problem.
+It's garbled, which is often your first tip-off to an encoding problem, i.e. a string that is stored in one encoding being interpreted as if it had another.

 Also not all strings can be represented in all encodings: *Ruby*